danbushong/burger/README.md

 # burger
 ## Description
-  It makes a burger application that you can add and take away burgers from
+  It makes a burger application that you can add and take away burgers from the list of ones you want to eat vs. the ones you have eaten.
   ## Table of Contents
   * [URL](#URL)
   * [Installation](#Installation)